helloserve/adventofcode/README.md

 All the solutions are executed through unit tests.

 ## Verses
-Named for the verses of the song "The Twelve Days of Christmas", the ```Verses``` class contains the implementations, with necesary models under the Models folder structured per day.
+Named for the verses of the song "The Twelve Days of Christmas", the ```Verses``` class contains the implementations, with necessary models under the Models folder structured per day.